ichard26/ichard26.github.io/content/blog/2026/pip-26.0.md

   We're making this change to accommodate the planned transition to installing build dependencies in-process.
 Affected users should use `--build-constraint` or `PIP_BUILD_CONSTRAINT`.

+## Acknowledgements

+Thank you to Damian Shaw for reviewing and correcting some glaring mistakes.
+Any remaining mistakes are my own.

 [^uv-run]: You can use `uv run` as well.